PapkuWorld/Decentralized-Network/README.md

 This software is intended for educational purposes only.
 It should never be used on real systems or for any malicious activities.

+Builder CLI on Linux
+Builder CLI / GUI on Windows

+Works on Windows Mac Linux

 Presistance

 Exfiltration Options